-25 years ago, Garth Franklin, a then university student in Australia, travelled by bus from Los Angeles to New York to interview Woody Allen.
+25 years ago, Paul Fischer, a then university student in Australia, travelled by bus from Los Angeles to New York to interview Woody Allen.
 At the time, Carter was ousted as President, American hostages were on the verge of being rescued in Iran, and Woody Allen hadn't even met Mia Farrow.

 Instead, his Annie Hall had won Oscars, Manhattan had just been released, and Woody Allen was already a legend.
 Fiercely shy, he rarely did interviews, but agreed to what became his first ever Australian interview up to that point.
 Paul even forgot to take the lens cap off his camera when photographing him.
 For the first time in a quarter of a century, Paul Fischer meets the elusive filmmaker and discovers little has changed.

 Woody Allen wears the same, trademark, tanned corduroy trousers that he wore when we first met over 20 years ago.
 Still the most prolific and acclaimed writer/director of his generation, the former Allen Konigsberg, at age 70, is still able to attract major stars for his films, even at the meagre salary they are paid.
 But the bespectacled former stand up comic admits that he waits till the likes of Will Ferrell, star of his latest film Melinda and Melinda, have nothing to do between more high profile gigs, before acquiring their services.